 The girl behind the counter stared at her polished nails.
 The place, filled with delicious and colorfully decorated pastry, contained no other customers.

-'Good morning,' I said in Arabic.
+'Assalamu Alaykum,' I said.
 'I would like thirty small rolls for the amount of ten Egyptian pounds, please.'

 'Thirty rolls?' she asked.

 'Yes, thirty small rolls,' I answered in my best Egyptian.